AlexW00/TinyCompTS/readme.md

 # TinyCompTS

-A tiny Javascript/Typescript compiler written as a hobby project.
+A tiny Javascript/Typescript compiler written in vanilla Typescript as a hobby project.

 # Usage